jg-you/scm/README.md

 * `unif_prop`: Uniform distribution [**Default**].
 Draw L with the p.d.f.  `Pr(l) = 1 /(L_max-2)`. `L` is limited to 2,...,L_max.

-*Note*: The sampler can handle arbitrary facet lists as input.
+*Note*: The sampler can handle arbitrary facet lists as input (lines beginning with `#` will be ignored).
 However, it is better if facet lists are cleansed from the get go.
 By clean we mean that nodes are 0 indexed contiguous integers, and there are no included facet.
 If the data is already cleansed, use the flag `-c` to skip the pre-processing cleansing steps.
 See [scm/utilities/](https://github.com/jg-you/scm/tree/master/utilities) for some lightweight python cleansing tools.

 The full list of options for `mcmc_sampler`: